MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 ms.date: 10/29/2024
 ---

-# Query log data from VM Insights
+# Query map data from VM Insights

-> [!CAUTION]
-> This article references CentOS, a Linux distribution that is End Of Life (EOL) status.
-Please consider your use and planning accordingly.
-For more information, see the [CentOS End Of Life guidance](/azure/virtual-machines/workloads/centos/centos-end-of-life).
+When you [enable processes and dependencies](vminsights-enable-portal.md#enable-vm-insights-using-the-azure-portal), in VM insights, computer and process inventory data is collected to support the map feature.
+In addition to analyzing this data with the map, you can query it directly with Log Analytics.
+This article describes the available data and provides sample queries.

 VM Insights collects performance and connection metrics, computer and process inventory data, and health state information and forwards it to the Log Analytics workspace in Azure Monitor.
 This data is available for [query](../logs/log-query-overview.md) in Azure Monitor.
 You can apply this data to scenarios that include migration planning, capacity analysis, discovery, and on-demand performance troubleshooting.

+> [!IMPORTANT]
+> You must have processes and dependencies enabled for VM insights for the tables discussed in this article to be created.

 ## Map records

-> [!IMPORTANT]
-> If your virtual machine is using VM Insights with Azure Monitor agent, then you must have [processes and dependencies enabled](vminsights-enable-portal.md#enable-vm-insights-using-the-azure-portal) for these tables to be created.

-One record is generated per hour for each unique computer and process, in addition to the records that are generated when a process or computer starts or is added to VM Insights.
+One record is generated per hour for each unique computer and process in addition to the records that are generated when a process or computer starts or is added to VM Insights.
 The fields and values in the [VMComputer](../reference/tables/vmcomputer.md) table map to fields of the Machine resource in the ServiceMap Azure Resource Manager API.
 The fields and values in the [VMProcess](../reference/tables/vmprocess.md) table map to the fields of the Process resource in the ServiceMap Azure Resource Manager API.
 The `_ResourceId` field matches the name field in the corresponding Resource Manager resource.

 There are internally generated properties you can use to identify unique processes and computers: